 11866 W. Thompson Road, Rudyard | Website

 Nearly 30 years ago, the owner of this farm borrowed 25 maple taps from his Dad to experiment with making his own pure maple syrup in his northern backwoods.
-Little did he know then, it would grow and become Michigan Maple Farms, which he and his wife Joyce own and operate today.
+Little did he know then that it would grow and become Michigan Maple Farms, which he and his wife Joyce own and operate today.

 Olson Bros.
 Sugarbush